 A basic dolly or zoom forward, the push in isolates the subject (be it an actor or a prop) from the world around them.
 This can be dramatic (from a wide to a close-up) or subtle (medium close-up to close-up).
 Use this technique to increase the intensity during a dramatic monologue, demonstrate the significance of a specific object in a scene, or convey deep thought or contemplation in a silent character.

-From the famous restaurant assassination in Francis Ford Coppola’s The Godfather to the climactic standoff in Sergio Leone’s Once Upon a Time in the West, this technique has been employed by some of cinema’s most brilliant auteurs.
+From the famous restaurant assassination in Francis Ford Coppola’s The Godfather to the climactic standoff in Sergio Leone’s Once Upon a Time in the West, this technique has been used by some of cinema’s most brilliant auteurs.
 It was memorably employed to introduce the character Quint in Steven Spielberg’s Jaws, his size in the frame increasing to match his importance as he dominates the meeting with his brief monologue.
 Also notice the mirrored push in on Chief Brody, isolating these two characters in the crowded room, foreshadowing that their fates will eventually become intertwined.

 2. Pull back